 Financial Ratios Comparison

-The table below presents a comparison of the most recent financial metrics for Microchip Technology Incorporated (MCHP) and CEVA, Inc. (CEVA), allowing for a clear analysis of their financial health and performance.
+Below is a comparative table of the most recent financial metrics for Microchip Technology Incorporated (MCHP) and CEVA, Inc. (CEVA):

 | Metric | MCHP | CEVA |